Skip to main content

 You can customize the start marker, line style, and end marker to match your diagramming conventions.

-Modify a relation type
+Modify a relationship type

 2. Update the attributes